Fort Wayne's Promenade Park opens

 Several aspects of the park have accessibility issues in mind.
 In addition to those mentioned, the park has gradual sloping paths, pavilion floor patterns that accommodate challenges associated with Parkinson’s disease, wheelchair seating at exterior tables, full-length mirrors in restrooms and priority parking along Wells Street.

 The park is Phase I of Fort Wayne’s planned riverfront development.
-A planning group has been getting public input for Phase II and Phase III, that will include private development.
+A planning group has been getting public input for Phase II and Phase III, which will include private development.

 (0) comments